Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are inspiration for other geeks.

 Never compromise your health for the sake of anything.
 If you’re not healthy, you won’t be able to work towards your goal with much efficiency.
 Physical activities and sense of humor help you ease stress and become more productive.
 We are humans not robots.

-I write songs & poems, play piano, do landscape & wedding photography and sometimes dance.
+I write songs & poems, play piano, do landscape & fashion photography and sometimes dance.
 Apart from this, I love adventures.
 I have experienced sky diving, bungee jumping, sea walking, para sailing and scuba diving.

 What would you say was the turning point of your life because of which you are here?

 I think it was knowing that programming is mostly about mathematics and logic, which grew my passion.

 What’s your advice to students who aim to become excellent programmer like yours?